vadrian89/cumulus-qt/README.md

-# Update
+# Info

-This is the first step, the app will make a full transition to Qt/Qml because in it's current state the installation size is to big.
+This branch is kept with the purpose of keeping the original code.

 # Cumulus

-Ported to Qt/Qml!

 Simple weather application, powered by [Yahoo!
 Weather](http://weather.yahoo.com) & [Open Weather Map](http://openweathermap.org/)